joshstruve/10000-client-1/README.md

 10000 is build using the PERN stack, which includes PostgreSQL, Express, React and Node.

 ## Design Pattern
-10000 uses a "soft" neumorphic design pattern for a pleasing user experience.
+10000 uses a "soft" neumorphic design pattern to ensure a modernity and a pleasant user experience.